 You’ve been steadily running your own business for a while, keeping up with your accounts and managing your workload well.
 But perhaps you’re looking to make some changes like expanding your business, adding new employees, or even starting your own limited company.

-But how do you know when you might be needing more assistance and advice?
+But how do you know when you might need more assistance and advice?
 What regulations or taxes might you come up against that leave you stumped, or worse, facing penalties and fines?
-We take a look at the ways in which you can find out if you need more help.
+Let’s take a look at some of the ways you can find help whenever you need it.

-If you’ve been working as a sole-trader for a while, you might have thought about running your own limited company, but how do you know if changing your business structure away from sole trader is right for you?
+If you’ve been working as a sole trader for a while, you might have thought about running your own limited company, but how do you know if changing your business structure is right for you?